Published: May 24, 2024

 Adding Git Bash to Windows Terminal

-From this Stack Overflow post, you can add Git Bash to Windows Terminal:
+From this Stack Overflow post, you can add Git Bash to Windows Terminal by adding this configuration:

 {